 After logging in with an enabled account, you may also choose to log out from the Apple menu.

-In the FileVault tab of the Security & Privacy preference, you will see a warning that some users are not enabled for FileVault.
+In System Settings > Security & Privacy > Security > FileVault, you will see a warning that some users are not enabled for FileVault.

 Clicking the Enable Users button will enable the remaining users to unlock FileVault.